Principles of Conditionality and Layering of Error Rates with Application to Platform Trials: False Discovery Rate (FDR) in a regulatory setting

-If FDR were to be controlled across studies in Platform trials involving multiple drug companies, seems to us an astute company would not put forth their best compound, leaving that to other companies.
-Even in Platform trials involving a single sponsor, we wonder whether there would be temptation to include highly efficacious compounds of low commercial value, to benefit compounds with low efficacy but high commercial value.
+If FDR control were implemented across platform trials involving multiple drug companies.
+It seems plausible that a strategic company might hesitate to submit their best compound, preferring instead to let other companies take that risk.
+Similarly, in platform trials with a single sponsor, there could be a temptation to include highly efficacious compounds that have low commercial value.
+This strategy could potentially be used to facilitate the approval of less efficacious but more profitable drugs.